docker/docs/content/manuals/admin/faqs/company-faqs.md

 ### What permissions does the company owner have in the associated/nested organizations?

 Company owners can navigate to the **Organizations** page to view all their nested organizations in a single location.
 They can also view or edit organization members and change single sign-on (SSO) and System for Cross-domain Identity Management (SCIM) settings.
 Changes to company settings impact all users in each organization under the company.
-See [Roles and permissions](../../security/for-admins/roles-and-permissions.md).
+For more information, see [Roles and permissions](../../security/for-admins/roles-and-permissions.md).

 ### What features are supported at the company level?